 Applicants will apply to the University of Findlay Weekend to PTA to DPT Bridge Program using our online graduate application

 .
 The application will be available between early January and May 1.
 Applicants must also send official transcripts for all college credit to the Office of Admissions.
+A maximum of 36 students are admitted into a cohort which begins the program each January.

 All materials must be submitted by May 1 for consideration into the program.
-This process should be started six weeks prior to the May 1 deadline because it is a lengthy process, requiring three recommendation forms, an essay, and copy of your PTA license.
+This process should be started at least six weeks prior to the May 1 deadline because it is a lengthy process, requiring three recommendation forms, an essay, and copy of your PTA license.

-- Minimum overall and science grade point average of 3.0 in the undergraduate work (on a four-point scale).
+- Minimum overall and prerequisite grade point average of 3.0 in the undergraduate work (on a four-point scale).
 Courses with a grade below a "C" will not transfer but will be included in the cumulative grade point average.

 - Evidence of having graduated from a CAPTE accredited physical therapist assistant program (transcripts may serve as evidence).